4 minute read

 What is Operational Technology (OT)?

-OT or Operational Technology, refers to the hardware and software systems employed to monitor, control and optimize the operation of industrial equipment on production sites.
+OT, or Operational Technology, refers to the hardware and software systems employed to monitor, control and optimise the operation of industrial equipment on production sites.
 This technology aids in real-time data acquisition and decision-making and is crucial in managing assets, processes, and systems.
-OT plays a central role in industries such as manufacturing, oil and gas, utilities, and, of course, mining.
+OT plays a central role in industries such as manufacturing, oil and gas, utilities, and of course, mining.
 It includes a range of devices and systems such as programmable logic controllers (PLCs), distributed control systems (DCS), and supervisory control and data acquisition (SCADA) systems.

 However, it should be noted that there is currently no industry consensus on what is and is not considered OT versus what is considered IT, nor where there is overlap between the two.
 For example, it is obvious that all Microsoft products fall into the IT category, but it could be argued that production management software, such as AVEVA PI, RtDUET, MPA and TCard are examples of OT (see diagram below).